How to print a PDF in C# with Nutrient

 To get started, you’ll need the following:

-Visual Studio — The official integrated development environment for C# .NET.
+- Visual studio — The official integrated development environment for C# .NET.

-Getting Started with PSPDFKit
+Getting started with Nutrient

 The next sections will provide you with information on how to first create a new project and then prepare a PDF for printing using C#.

-Creating a New Project
+Creating a new project

 Open Visual Studio and create a new project.
 Then specify your project requirements.